JeffersonGalvez/GDAC-Analyze-data-using-R-Palmer_penguins/README.md

-# Palmer_penguins
+# GDAC Analyse Data using R: Palmer_penguins
- Hello fellow data adventurer!
-Welcome to my respository!
+Welcome to the part of my Google Data Analytics Certificate journey, where I learnt to create graphics on R studio using ggplot2.

- Here, I demonstrate my ability to  perform data investigations and create data vizualisations of penguins on the Palmer archipelago of Antartica.
+Here, I demonstrated my ability to perform data investigations and create data vizualisations of penguins on the Palmer archipelago of Antartica.

- Hope you enjoy your stay, just as much as I enjoyed coding this!